From cadet to officer on superyachts

 - Superyacht Deck Maintenance Training

-- Foundation Degree in Operational Yacht Science, Year One course
+- Foundation Degree in Operational Yacht Science (First year of study)

-Working onboard superyachts – the world as your classroom – 12-18 months (paid employment)
+Phase 2 – Industry experience working onboard superyachts – the world is your classroom – 12-18 months (paid employment)

-Each successful cadet will be employed on a 24m+ yacht as an entry-level deckhand, following the guidance of the MCA Training Record Book with mentor support from UKSA.
+Our Cadets will be employed on a superyacht as an entry-level deckhand, following the guidance of the MCA Training Record Book with mentor support from UKSA.

 - MCA Efficient Deck Hand (EDH)

-- Human Element, Leadership and Management (Operational Level)
+- MCA Human Element, Leadership and Management (Operational Level)

 - Superyacht Business skills

-- UKSA Phase Five Officer of the Watch (OOW) preparation
+- UKSA Phase 5 Officer of the Watch (OOW) preparation

 - Foundation Degree in Operational Yacht Science, Year Two completion